Kevin C. A. Burke

 Kevin Burke and Arthur Holmes share a remarkable number of features and accomplishments.
 Both men were born and educated in England, developed a passion for and made outstanding contributions to the geology of Africa, achieved worldwide notoriety for global-scale geological processes, especially plate tectonics, and became prominent university professors with outstanding scientific intuition.
 Accordingly, Kevin Burke is a most worthy recipient of the Arthur Holmes Medal.

-Video of the Arthur Holmes Medal Lecture given at the EGU General Assembly 2014.
+Medal lecture video (Youtube) of the Arthur Holmes Medal given at the EGU General Assembly 2014.